leosdad/ft-slot-machine/README.md

 ## Mechanics

-The mechanics are basically composed of fischertechnik parts.
-I wanted to build a very compact machine, which means everything should fit on a ft 259×187 plate 500 (part # [32985](https://ft-datenbank.de/tickets?fulltext=32985)).
+The slot machine is assembled with [fischertechnik](https://www.fischertechnik.de/en) parts.
+I was able to fit everything on a ft 259×187 plate 500 (part # [32985](https://ft-datenbank.de/tickets?fulltext=32985)), which resulted in a very compact unit.
+The machine has three encoder motors [153422](https://ft-datenbank.de/tickets?fulltext=153422) which transmit power to the front reels using perpendicular gears.
+Below each reel there is an illuminated button which can lock it upon certain conditions, allowing some strategic decisions during the game.
+There are also two levers: the left one adjusts the bet and the right one spins the reels.
+Despite the retro look, the entire operation is fully software-based.
+There is also a small aperture that delivers metal balls [144262](https://ft-datenbank.de/tickets?fulltext=144262) when a special goal is achieved.

 _To be continued..._